Flood still not optimized? The opportunity cost is high.

 See his drilling plans in his application documents from our self-serve portal.

-Buy these application docs now Subscribers get them for freeLosing cash flow by not optimizing a flood: Opportunity cost
+Buy these submission docs now Subscribers get them for freeLosing cash flow by not optimizing a flood: Opportunity cost

 For every month an operator puts off optimizing her flood she forfeits the opportunity cost of half a million dollars or 300 bopd.